vtex-apps/io-documentation/docs/en/Recipes/store/creating-a-new-custom-page.md

 git: "https://github.com/vtex-apps/io-documentation/blob/master/docs/en/Recipes/store/creatingNewPage.md"
 ---

-# Creating a new page
+# Creating a new custom page

 ### Introduction
 Stores are made of several different pages, each one with a different layout and content.
 When creating a store from scratch, some default pages are already available: